expo/expo/docs/pages/build-reference/android-builds.md

 ### Android Keystore

 Android requires you to sign your application with a certificate.
 That certificate is stored in your keystore.
 The Google Play Store identifies applications based on the certificate.
-It means that if you lose your keystore you may not be able to update your application in the store.
+This means that if you lose your keystore, you may not be able to update your application in the store.
 However, with [Play App Signing](https://developer.android.com/studio/publish/app-signing#app-signing-google-play), you can mitigate the risk of losing your keystore.

 Your application's keystore should be kept private. **Under no circumstances should you check it in to your repository.** Debug keystores are the only exception because we don't use them for uploading apps to the Google Play Store.

 ### Configuring Gradle

 Let's focus on building a release app binary.
 Like we previously mentioned, your app binary needs to be signed with the keystore.
-Because we're building the project on a remote server we had to come up with a way of providing Gradle with the credentials which are not checked in to the repository.
+Since we're building the project on a remote server, we had to come up with a way to provide Gradle with credentials which aren't, for security reasons, checked in to your repository.
 When running `eas build:configure`, we're writing the `android/app/eas-build.gradle` file with the following contents:

 <!-- prettier-ignore -->
 ```groovy